stevebissett/luno-ruby/README.md

 Connection object

 ```
-  # if you need to access the BitX api with different credentials in a concurrent system, you can use the BitX::Connection object
+  # if you need to access the Luno api with different credentials in a concurrent system, you can use the Luno::Connection object

   #if config changes:
-  bit_x = BitX::Connection.new() do |config|
+  luno = Luno::Connection.new() do |config|
     config.api_key_secret = 'yoursecretkeyfrombitx'
     config.api_key_id = 'yourapiidfrombitx'
     config.api_key_pin = 'yourapikeypinfrombitx'
   end
-  bit_x.balance
+  luno.balance

   #if you want to use a mocked connection
-  bitx = BitX::Connection.new(stubbed_connection)
+  luno = Luno::Connection.new(stubbed_connection)
-  bitx.tickers
+  luno.tickers

 ```